kyma-project/cli/docs/gen-docs/kyma_alpha_init_module.md

 Module name must start with a letter and may only consist of alphanumeric and '.', '_', or '-' characters.
 In the module directory, you'll find the template files and subdirectories corresponding to the required module structure:
-    charts/       // folder containing a set of charts (each in a subfolder) crds/         // folder containing all CRDs required by the module operator/     // folder containing the operator needed to manage the module profiles/     // folder containing all profile settings channels/     // folder containing all channel settings config.yaml   // YAML file containing the installation configuration for any chart in the module that requires custom Helm settings
+    charts/       // folder containing a set of charts (each in a subfolder) operator/     // folder containing the operator needed to manage the module config.yaml   // YAML file containing the installation configuration for any chart in the module that requires custom Helm settings default.yaml  // yaml file containing the default CR needed to start the module installation.
     README.md     // document explaining the module format, how it translates to OCI images, and how to develop one (can be mostly empty at the beginning)